19 Aug Automation In The Logistics Industry

 Undoubtedly, E-commerce is on the rise.
 The world is shifting from individual retail stores that are located near the consumer towards a future where there are networks of centralized distribution warehouses that deliver directly to the consumer’s doorstep.

 Cloud ERP solutions like Acumatica integrate your finances, sales, inventory, CRM, and fulfillment processes.
 Native integration to many leading eCommerce platforms such as BigCommerce, Shopify, Wix, Magento, and WooCommerce are available as standard functionality.
 You too can begin to harness the power of automation.
 The rise in fully automated warehouses is rife and allows companies to capitalize on the potential of these new technologies.
+The future of logistics is exciting.

 Surviving the change in the Logistics Industry